How to Clean Clear Aligners: The Do's & Don'ts

 LET’S GET IT STRAIGHT (get it?)

-You can keep your aligners clean and in top condition by following these do's and don'ts.
+You can keep your aligners clean and in top condition by following these regular cleaning do's and don'ts.
 And at Bitesoft Co, we are committed to providing you with the best orthodontic treatment and aligners, so you can achieve the smile you've always wanted.

 Remember to clean your aligners as directed by your orthodontist, and if you have any questions or concerns, don't hesitate to reach out to us.
 Happy cleaning (and try to enjoy it a little; we promise it's not that bad)!